 Dr. Michelle Larsen graduated from Virginia-Maryland College of Veterinary Medicine in 2011.
 Following graduation, she completed a 1-year small animal medicine and emergency rotating internship at The Hope Center for Advanced Veterinary Medicine in Vienna, VA.

-She joined Zoetis through the Abaxis acquisition in 2018 and is currently the Director of Diagnostic Platforms - Medical Affairs.
+She joined Zoetis through the Abaxis acquisition in 2018 and is currently the Head of Medical Platforms, Studies and medical education for Zoetis Diagnostics.
 Prior to joining the Abaxis Professional Services Veterinary team, Dr. Larsen was the Clinic Manager at the Blue Pearl Veterinary Partners in Avondale, AZ and practiced emergency medicine exclusively.
 She currently practices general practice and urgent care relief and is active in organized veterinary medicine.
-She most recently was the 2019 president of the Denver Chapter of the Colorado VMA.
+She most recently was the 2026 Immediate Past president of Colorado VMA.

 1. Willard, MD, et al., Small Animal Clinical Diagnosis by Laboratory Methods, 2012, 208-209